Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

 - *![Clipboard](../../Assets/Icons/Clipboard.png "[Clipboard]") Please enter a valid bill number*
-    Enter the bill number of the return to be added to the returns list.
+    Enter the bill number of the offer to be added to the returns list.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
     Click this button to start the search for the entered bill number.